tcottrell321/Data-Analytics-Portfolio/README.md

 # [Project 1 - Pewlett_Hackard_Analysis](https://github.com/tcottrell321/Pewlett_Hackard_Analysis)
 ![](/images/Employees1.jpg)

+### Situation:
-Situation: A large company with over 300,000 employees wanted to offer early retirement packages and do succession planning in the management ranks, refreshing its workforce.
+A large company with over 300,000 employees wanted to offer early retirement packages and do succession planning in the management ranks, refreshing its workforce.

+### Tasks and Actions
-Tasks and Actions: I created ERD diagrams for the DB and SQL code to load the data.
+I created ERD diagrams for the DB and SQL code to load the data.
 I then created additional queries for new aggregate tables, filters, sorting, and elimination of bad data.

+### Results
-Results: Senior Managers and HR recieved target lists of employees to offer retirement packages along with a Salary Cost Analysis and a Target Mentors list for refreshed workfoce.
+Senior Managers and HR recieved target lists of employees to offer retirement packages along with a Salary Cost Analysis and a Target Mentors list for refreshed workfoce.

-### Technology Stack
+### Process and Technology
+- Emphasized Exploration and Analysis sections of process.
-- CSV files from HR on employee and department data.
+- CSV files from HR on employee and department data were provided.
-- PostgreSQL Database, QuickDBD and Visual Studio
+- PostgreSQL Database, QuickDBD and Visual Studio used for exploration and analysis.

 # [Project 2 - PyCitySchool Analysis](https://github.com/tcottrell321/school_district_analysis)